prashantbaher/tcc-blog/_posts/solidworks-macros/2019-04-20-create-center-rectangle.md

 swDoc.ClearSelection2 True
 ```

-In the this line of code, we deselect the Corner rectangle we have created.
+In the this line of code, we deselect the Center rectangle we have created.

 For de-selecting, we use `ClearSelection2` method from our Solidworks document name `swDoc`.